alianse777/darknet-sys-rust/README.md

 - `enable-cuda`: Enable CUDA (expects CUDA 10.x and cuDNN 7.x).
 - `enable-cudnn`: Enable cuDNN
 - `enable-opencv`: Enable OpenCV.
+- `enable-openmp`: Enable OpenMP in darknet.
+Used for parallelization when running on the CPU.
+Enabled by default.
 - `runtime`: Link to libdarknet dynamic library.
 For example, `libdark.so` on Linux.
 - `dylib`: Build dynamic library instead of static
 - `buildtime-bindgen`: Generate bindings from libdarknet headers.